 Books generally suffer from this less because they can handle large numbers of minor characters better, but the villains in the Left Behind series seem to have an HR problem: Nicolae Carpathia rules the world with only a former flight attendant, a botanist, a disgraced ex-seminarian, and a newspaper editor to help him.
 But then again, Carpathia is literally Satan, Beelzebub, the Lord of the Flies and the Prince of darkness, it's not as if he needed the human underlings.

-Used to an extent in the Ender's Game series; the three Wiggin siblings, between them; unite humanity, found a major religion, destroy an alien race, save 3 alien races, become the most hated person in history, become the most loved person in history, make faster-than-light travel possible, and manage to do all this without their true identities being revealed to more than half a dozen people.
+This trope is somewhat built into the very premise of the Enders Game series, where a good number of the major characters are a bunch of super-prodigies who, in the first novel, were drafted as children (or at least strongly considered) by the military to be trained into tactical geniuses.
+The three Wiggin siblings, between them, go on to command an international space fleet, unite humanity under one government, found a major religion, destroy an alien race, save 3 alien races, become the most hated person in history, become the most loved person in history, make faster-than-light travel possible, and manage to do much this without their true identities being revealed to more than half a dozen people.

 Discworld novels featuring the Ankh-Morpork Times, to an extent.
 William de Word still acts like an Intrepid Reporter in Monstrous Regiment, even though he's supposed to be the managing editor.
 In Unseen Academicals, he insists on reporting on the football match, although he assigned a sports reporter at the end of The Truth.
 If it's not him, it's his wife, Sacharissa, as seen in the Moist von Lipwig books.
 Justified since William invented newspapers on the Disc, and therefore his job works however he says it does.